-In this guide, we will be talking about “succession planning strategy”, why succession planning is important, the possible benefits you can get out of succession planning strategy, how to do succession planning (step by step procedure) and finally how you can integrate succession planning strategy into your HR strategy.
+In this guide, we will be talking about “succession planning strategy”, why succession planning is important, the possible benefits you can get out of succession planning strategy, how to do succession planning (step by step procedure), and finally how you can integrate succession planning strategy into your HR strategy.
 We have a lot to discuss and if you hang on, you would get one or more ideas to implement in your business or company.

 Let’s get started right away.

-What is succession planning strategy?
+What is a succession planning strategy?

-Succession planning is the art of strategically looking for the right fit especially for the position of a senior management professional.
-Companies which start their succession planning strategy just prior to the requirement, increase their chances of failure as succession planning process should be a continuous event to be effective.
-If companies start to do succession planning strategy as a process of putting HR strategy in place which we will discuss in the later section, succession planning process would be successful beyond measure.
+Succession planning is the art of strategically looking for the right fit especially for the position of senior management professional.
+Companies that start their succession planning strategy just prior to the requirement, increase their chances of failure as the succession planning process should be a continuous event to be effective.
+If companies start to do succession planning strategy as a process of putting HR strategy in place which we will discuss in the later section, the succession planning process would be successful beyond measure.

-Whenever the HR team sits with the process of doing succession planning strategy, what they do is to choose someone whose experience, qualification and ambition match the criteria for the senior management post.
-Moreover, the person (who would be chosen for the position to fill in near future) should be so imperative for the company that the company can’t afford to lose him/her in near future. succession planning strategy is an art and science.
+Whenever the HR team sits with the process of doing a succession planning strategy, what they do is to choose someone whose experience, qualification and ambition match the criteria for the senior management post.
+Moreover, the person (who would be chosen for the position to fill in the near future) should be so imperative for the company that the company can’t afford to lose him/her in near future. the succession planning strategy is an art and science.
 And it has a lot to do with the perpetuity of an organization.

 Let’s understand with an example.
 B is about to retire from a senior position in company A. The HR team is looking out for people within the organization to fill up the position in near future.
 They find C to be the exact match for the position in experience, knowledge, qualification, and dedication.
 Thus C is being chosen as a successor of B. Thus when B will retire from company A, C will take his position.
-The whole process is called succession planning strategy.
+The whole process is called a succession planning strategy.

 Why is succession planning strategy important?

-- Risk of loss: The first thing is the opportunity cost.
+The first thing is the opportunity cost.
 No talent will stay in your organization if you (HR/CEO/Founder) don’t help him/her grow in the long run.
 What would his/her competitive advantage if s/he will stay in the same position for years even after having the desired qualification and attributes to be successful as a leader?
 In that case, if another company offers him/her for a better opportunity, s/he will leave the organization for better prospects.
-So, you need to always on a look-out for people who are able and difficult to find in the marketplace because losing them would be the greatest loss for the organization.
+So, you need to always on the look-out for people who are able and difficult to find in the marketplace because losing them would be the greatest loss for the organization.
 An effective succession planning process helps mitigate the risk of losing efficient people and facilitates in retaining and effectively understanding their position and ambition.

 It is important for a company to grow and expand at a level where no-one needs to be given instruction to be able to do the needful.
-Thus with a proper succession planning process, companies are able to convince the top management to train, develop and make the subordinates future ready.
+Thus with a proper succession planning process, companies are able to convince the top management to train, develop and make the subordinate’s future ready.
 If the succession planning methods are done at a later stage, the chances of training and sensitivity program or conducting management development programs (MDP) are pretty low.
 So a company with an effective succession planning systems concentrates on building leaders since a talent joins the company.
 And it makes a huge difference.

-- Identify the performance gaps: An effective succession planning methods helps HR and the top management to find the gaps in the performance.
+An effective succession planning methods helps HR and the top management to find the gaps in the performance.
 To reach excellence, every company sets its own benchmark.
 And people who work in that company are expected to reach or reach toward the benchmark.
 A succession planning methods help identify people who reach the level and who don’t and why there the gap between the reality and expectation differ in terms of performance.
 Is it not being able to create a knowledge management system within the organization?
 Is it something more of an individualistic approach than a holistic issue?
 Is it something organization can find a solution for immediately?
 How not being able to achieve the benchmark would affect the company in the long run? succession planning methods help answer these questions and facilitate in finding answers.

 Possible benefits of an effective succession planning strategy